 A summary of the Company's risk management and internal controls arrangements is included within the Report of the Audit Committee on pages 44 to 47.
 By means of the procedures set out in that summary, the Board has established an ongoing process for identifying, evaluating and managing the significant risks faced by the Company.
 The Board also considers emerging risks which might affect the Company and related updates from the Manager on such risks are also considered.
-During the year emerging risks included the outlook for inflation and the war in Ukraine.
+During the year significant and emerging risks included the outlook for inflation, ongoing macroeconomic and geopolitical concerns, and the impact on financial markets of US trade tariffs.
 Any emerging risks that are identified and that are considered to be of significance would be included on the Company's risk register with any mitigations.
 These significant risks, emerging risks and other risks are regularly reviewed by the Audit Committee and the Board.
-While the effect of the COVID-19 pandemic appears to have eased, increased market volatility due to recent macroeconomic and geopolitical concerns have been considered and is referred to in Financial Risk.
-They have also regularly reviewed the effectiveness of the Company's risk management and internal control systems for the period.
+The Audit Committee and the Board have also regularly reviewed the effectiveness of the Company's risk management and internal control systems for the period.